wix-incubator/accord/README.md

 Getting Started
 ===============

-Accord maintenance release 0.3.1 is available on Maven Central Repository.
-The next milestone is 0.4-SNAPSHOT and is available from the Sonatype snapshots repository.
-Be advised that, pending a fix for [issue #2](../../issues/2), Accord _requires_ Scala 2.10.3 or later.
+Accord version 0.4 is available on Maven Central Repository.
+Scala versions 2.10.3+ and 2.11.x are supported.
+The next milestone is 0.5-SNAPSHOT and is available from the Sonatype snapshots repository.

 SBT
 ---